yearn/yearn-devdocs/docs/getting-started/products/yeth/overview.md

 yETH is a user-governed liquidity pool token consisting of various Ethereum Liquid Staking Derivatives (LSTs).

 The yETH protocol is an Automated Market Maker (AMM) for LSTs.
 Each LST in the yETH pool is priced according to the amount of [beacon chain](https://ethereum.org/en/upgrades/beacon-chain/) ETH it represents.
-This allows users to deposit their LSTs into the pool and receive yETH tokens pegged 1:1 with beacon chain ETH.
+This lets users deposit their LSTs into the pool and receive yETH tokens pegged 1:1 with beacon chain ETH.
 Users can also stake their yETH tokens to mint st-yETH, accrue yield, and participate in yETH governance.

 This AMM model, combined with the governance and incentive mechanisms of the yETH protocol, aims to provide an optimal risk-adjusted yield for ETH staking by dynamically adjusting the weights of the LSTs in the pool.
 It also offers users flexibility with single-sided deposits and withdrawals, and maintains the pool's balance and diversification through a weight management system.